cdebacco/tcec_sampling/README.md

 cost is left to the final user.
 Notably, one may wish to memoize the calls to these functions not to perform costly operations more times.
 As this could be memory heavy, also saving the outputs in files that are then re-opened at need could be a major time saver.

+### Defining nodes
+As the sampler relies on the networkx implementation of graphs, any valid node in networkx can be used as a node in the function.
+This means that any hashable (therefore, immutable) object can be intended as a node.
+However, the `successors` and `predecessors` functions must be able to accept as input any node object in the network.

 ## Other options and output
 The TcecSampler.sample method has many options.
 For a full overview type `help(TcecSampler().sample)`.